-Identify the Needs of this Target Area Property maintenance and code compliance.

-What are the Opportunities for Bring residential properties in to code compliance

-Improvement in this Target Area?
+Identify the Needs of this Target Property maintenance and code compliance.
+Area Property maintenance and code compilance.
+What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target bring residential properties in to code compilance Area?
 What are the Barriers to Funding and property owner compliance.

-Improvement to this Target
+Improvement to this Target runding and property owner compliance.
 Area?

-14 Area Name 570902, Block Group 3

-Area Type Local Target Area

-Revital Type Code Enforcement

-Revital Description Residential Property Code Compliance

-Identify the Neighborhood South of South Street, north of Dashwood Street, east of Dunrobin

-Boundaries for this Target Area and west of Woodruff Avenue.
+14 Area Name 570902, Block Group 3 1-7 Area Type Local Target Area Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of South Street, north of Dashwood Street, east of Dunrobin Boundaries for this Target Area and west of Woodruff Avenue.
 Include Specific Housing and Mainly single-family residential with a large commercial center.

-Commercial Characteristics of

-this Target Area

-How did your Consultation and The City did not receive citizen input at its community meeting,

-Citizen Participation Process however, this neighborhood receives many service requests for

-Help you Identify this assistance from Code Enforcement officers.

-Neighborhood as a Target Area?
+Commercial Characteristics of Walling Single-railing residential with a large commercial center. this Target Area How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
+Neighborhood as a Target Area? assistance nom code Emorocinent officers.
 Identify the Needs of this Target Property maintenance and code compliance.

-Area

-What are the Opportunities for Bring residential properties in to code compliance

-Improvement in this Target
+Area Property maintenance and code compilance.
+What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target Dring residential properties in to code compilation Area?

-Area?

 What are the Barriers to Funding and property owner compliance.

-Improvement to this Target

-Area?

-15 Area Name 571000, Block Group 2

-Area Type Local Target Area

-Revital Type Code Enforcement

-Revital Description Residential Property Code Compliance

-Identify the Neighborhood South of Fairman Street, north of Carson Street, east of Shadeway

-Boundaries for this Target Area Road and west of the San Gabriel River.
+Improvement to this Target Area?
+15 Area Name 571000, Block Group 2 Area Type Local Target Area Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of Fairman Street, north of Carson Street, east of Shadeway Boundaries for this Target Area Road and west of the San Gabriel River.
 Include Specific Housing and Mainly single-family residential with small commercial centers.

-Commercial Characteristics of

-this Target Area

-How did your Consultation and The City did not receive citizen input at its community meeting,

-Citizen Participation Process however, this neighborhood receives many service requests for

-Help you Identify this assistance from Code Enforcement officers.
+Commercial Characteristics of this Target Area How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
 Neighborhood as a Target Area?
 Identify the Needs of this Target Property maintenance and code compliance.

-Area

-What are the Opportunities for Bring residential properties in to code compliance

-Improvement in this Target
+Area What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target Area?

-Area?

 What are the Barriers to Funding and property owner compliance.

-Improvement to this Target
+Improvement to this Target Area?

-1 Area?